 The "personal essay" or "personal statement" within the Common App gives you the chance to tell your story and to show off your writing skills.
-Not every college requires the essay and you can filter by this requirement in college search.
+Not every college requires the essay and you can filter by this requirement in the College Search tab.